cjber/cdrc-semantic-search/README.md

 - **Semantic Search:** Utilizes advanced natural language processing techniques to understand the meaning behind user queries, enabling a more intuitive and precise search experience.

+- **Retrieval Augmented Generation:** Generates responses using GPT 3.5 turbo to explain the relevance of retrieved datasets.

 ## System Architecture

 The CDRC Semantic Search System follows a standard Retrieval Augmented Generation (RAG) architecture: